DanChitwood/exploring_ca_wine/README.md

 # exploring_ca_wine
-A quick look at data from https://www.nass.usda.gov/Statistics_by_State/California/Publications/Specialty_and_Other_Releases/Grapes/Acreage/Reports/index.php looking at historical acreage of grape varieties by county in CA. This just looks at bearing vines of cabernet sauvignon and chardonnay in 1971 and 2020
+A quick look at data from https://www.nass.usda.gov/Statistics_by_State/California/Publications/Specialty_and_Other_Releases/Grapes/Acreage/Reports/index.php looking at historical acreage of grape varieties by county in CA. This just looks at bearing vines of cabernet sauvignon and chardonnay in 1971 and 2020 (cab_chard_test.R) and top varieties and counties by bearing acres in 2020 (2020_all_varieties.R).